huangyingw/vim-autoformat/README.md

 * The default behaviour of gq is enabled again by removing the fallback on auto-indenting.
   Instead, the fallback is only used when running the command `:Autoformat`.
-* For HTML,XML and XHTML, the option `textwidth` is taken into account when formatting.
-  This extends the way the formatting style will match your current vim settings.

 ### March 16 2013

-The `dynamic_indent_width` branch has been merged into the master branch.

 * The options `expandtab`, `shiftwidth`, `tabstop` and `softtabstop` are not overwritten anymore.
 * This obsoletes `g:autoformat_no_default_shiftwidth`